dbt-labs/docs.getdbt.com/website/docs/docs/get-started-dbt.md

 </div>

 ### dbt Core
-[dbt Core](https://github.com/dbt-labs/dbt-core) is a command-line open-source tool for data transformations that enables data teams to transform data using [analytics engineering best practices](https://docs.getdbt.com/best-practices), with SQL and Jinja.
+[dbt Core](https://github.com/dbt-labs/dbt-core) is a command-line open-source tool for data transformations that enables data teams to transform data using [analytics engineering best practices](https://docs.getdbt.com/best-practices).

 Refer to the following quickstarts to get started with dbt Core: